-The Pricing Policy is based off the item's value.
-The minimum starting bid and bid increment is $1.00.
+The Pricing Policy calculations are based off the item's Value entry.
+Also to note, the minimum starting bid and bid increment is $1.00.

-Any individual pricing that is changed on individual items after a Pricing Policy is set, will override the policy on that item.
+Any pricing that is changed on individual items after a Pricing Policy has been applied, will override the policy calculated for those items.

-The Item Pricing page lets you set the following as a percentage of the item's value:
+The Item Pricing page lets you set the following as a percentage of the item Value: